Rigidity of Asymptotically Hyperboloidal Initial Data Sets with Vanishing Mass: Rigidity

 Observe that $X$ satisfies $\nabla_i X_j-\nabla_j X_i=0$, thus, $X$ is exact locally.
-Then according to global Frobenius theorem \cite[Theorem 19.21]{JohnLee}, there is a foliation of $M^n$ such that $X$ is normal to each leaf.
+Then according to the global Frobenius theorem \cite[Theorem 19.21]{JohnLee}, there is a foliation of $M^n$ such that $X$ is normal to each leaf.

-According to Lemma \ref{decay est}, the leaves $\{u=s\}$ are graphs over $\{v=s\}$ for sufficiently large $s$ or close to $0$.
+According to Lemma \ref{decay est}, the leaves $\{u=\tau\}$ are graphs over $\{v=\tau\}$ for $|\tau|+|\tau^{-1}|$ sufficiently large.
 Therefore, we can choose a sufficient large cube so that the top and bottom faces are leaves, while side faces are transverse to the foliation.
 The cube is compact because of Lemma \ref{one end}.
 Furthermore, the normal vector field $X$ is nowhere vanishing, which indicates that the foliation $\mathcal{F}$ is transversely orientable.
-Then the trivial topology of $M^n$ follows by Reeb's stability theorem with boundary, see \cite[Theorem 3.1, Page 112]{godbillon1991feuilletages}.

-An alternative approach is to follow the argument in \cite{HZ24}, exploiting the fact that $|X|$ stays away from $0$ if $y_n$ stays away from $\infty$. \end{proof} Thus, $X$ is globally exact due to the trivial topology of $M^n$.
+Then the trivial topology of $M^n$ follows by Reeb's stability theorem with boundary, see \cite[Theorem 3.1, Page 112]{godbillon1991feuilletages}. \end{proof} Thus, $X$ is globally exact due to the trivial topology of $M^n$.
 In combination with Equation \eqref{XN}, Lemma \ref{|X|=N}(1) and \ref{u-v}, a direct corollary follows. \begin{corollary} There exists a globally defined function $u$ satisfying

 \end{corollary}